Whale Shark & Wildlife Watching in Indonesia

 - Duration: 10 days

-Swim with Whale Sharks and watch the Birds of Paradise of West Papua in Indonesia with traditional boat Ombak Putih.
+Explore the coasts of West Papau and the Raja Ampat archipelago in Indonesia with traditional boat Ombak Putih.

 Anchor in bays of limestone spires as you snorkel mysterious caves, world famous coral reefs and swim with manta ray, sea turtles and whale sharks.
 Enjoy traditional villages as the local people welcome guests with open arms, trekking the rainforest for amazing wildlife and watching fascinating traditional Indonesian dance rituals.